fooltowise/NeroNotes/Nero's Notes/Aldi, Ocado, and online grocery business models.md

 There are times when delivery drivers for Aldi, bring the product to the store and actually put the product on the sales floor, ready for the consumer to buy; it’s that efficient.
 You couldn’t do that in a warehouse and you’d never even seen the product.

-### How would you look at a higher in and out mix online impacting inventory turns, for the likes of Aldi and Costco?
+### How would you look at a higher in and out mix online impacting inventory turns, for the likes of Aldi and [[Costco]]?

 You need to understand that this in and out business is also a very mathematical and well-organized business.
 When you are selling 50 different items every week, in the stores, you need to be clearing the product in order to have the space to receive the next lot.
 Therefore, the intelligence that goes into ensuring that that space is there and the quantities are right is quite phenomenal.
 If it wasn’t, it would just become a system where the product is overloaded in the store.
 From time to time, that does happen with individual products but, generally, it’s a well-oiled machine.